 Applicant organizations must serve either El Paso and/or Teller Counties, Colorado.

 Grant requests must align with Colorado Springs Health Foundation’s mission and its funding focus areas, described below.

 In general, Colorado Springs Health Foundation will consider all types of grant requests (general operating, program, capital, capacity-building/technical assistance, etc.).

 Grant size (amount approved) varies significantly.
 Colorado Springs Health Foundation prefers not to provide sole, majority and/or continuous funding for a request.

 - For-profit organizations

 - Requests for annual appeals, membership drives, fundraising events, political candidates or lobbying efforts

 - Activities that are inherently religious

 Multiyear Grants: Starting in 2018, CSHF will consider multiyear requests for general operating or program funding.
-If a funded partner (grantee) receives three years of continuous funding, regardless of type (general operating, program, capital, capacity-building/technical assistance, a combination), it will be asked to take a 2-year time out before applying again.
+If a funded partner (grantee) receives three years of continuous funding (general operating, program, capital, a combination), it will be asked to take a 2-year time out before applying again.
 Grants made to the organization prior to 2018 will not count toward the 3-year continuous funding rule.
 Questions on multiyear grant parameters?
 Please contact CSHF staff.

 FUNDING FOCUS AREAS